bhochhi/financial-guide/README.md

 ###Questions?
 * Devaluation of currency?
+* How to know the value of a company?
 ###Strike price:
 1. the price fixed by the seller of a security after receiving bids in a tender offer, typically for a sale of bonds or a new stock market issue.
 2. the price at which a put or call option can be exercised.